 Statistics and media reports indicate that the success rate for mergers and acquisitions is about 50%.
-However, it is a little more complicated than that as the definition of success is rather subjective.
+However, it is a little more complicated than that as the definition of success is somewhat subjective.
 Think of it as a sliding scale between complete failure and complete success.
-The merger or acquisition would be considered a complete success if all aspirations, identified benefits, cost savings and increased profits were realised.
+The merger or acquisition would be a success upon receipt of all aspirations, identified benefits, cost savings and increased profits.
 In the worst-case scenario, it would lead to the collapse of both businesses under financial strain.

-In Mergers and Acquisitions: The case for early IT involvement, we present a compelling argument that the success rate of mergers and acquisitions can be increased by involving IT professionals in early stage discovery and due diligence before a final buying decision has been made.
-We liken buying an old house without a structural survey to buying a business without considering the IT implications.
+In Mergers and Acquisitions: The case for early IT involvement, we present a compelling argument that the success rate of mergers and acquisitions is increased by involving IT professionals in the initial discovery and due diligence before making a final buying decision.
+We liken buying an old house without a structural survey to purchasing a business without considering the IT implications.

-Some businesses have the financial resources and operational capacity to absorb a bad deal but for many it could be catastrophic.
-This book provides thought-provoking questions to help identify potential integration issues and appraise the viability of the transaction from an IT perspective before contracts have been signed.
+Some businesses have the financial resources and operational capacity to absorb a bad deal, but for many, it could be catastrophic.
+This book provides thought-provoking questions to help identify potential integration issues and appraise the viability of the transaction from an IT perspective before signing contracts.

-My co-author John Presland led numerous mergers and acquisitions whilst working for a number of different UK based insurance providers.
+My co-author John Presland led numerous mergers and acquisitions whilst working for several different UK based insurance providers.
 In addition to my involvement with pre-acquisition due diligence with a German energy provider, I was part of John’s team in the insurance sector; giving both of us an in-depth understanding of the pitfalls and challenges.